marcou-andrew/CX4640Project/README.md

 $$\frac{1}{t*(1-\sqrt{1-t^2})} * \frac{1 + \sqrt{1-t^2}}{1 + \sqrt{1-t^2}} = \frac{t}{1 + \sqrt{1-t^2}}$$
 which is a much more numerically stable expression.
 ## Summary/Conclusion
+To start, we introduced the topic of base-2 and base-10 number systems.
+This led right into the introduction of floating-point number systems, which are essentially just a form of scientific notation.
+Once these topics were introduced, we then moved on to the main topic of the article, floating-point arithmetic.

+Floating-point arithmetic has its trade-offs.
+The numbers themselves are very efficient to store and make storage very intuitive and efficient.
+On the other hand, arithmetic with the numbers can potentially lead to extreme error due to rounding.
+We explored this phenomenon in many cases, namely in floating-point approximations, floating-point addition and subtraction, and floating-point multiplication and division.
+These rounding errors can easily compound, blowing up a small error into an extreme failure of an equation.
+Methods for mitigating this error were also discussed.
+Cases of extreme information loss such as catastrophic cancellation in subtraction were also explored, as well as potential methods for mitigating the risk of its occurrence.
 ## References
 * Binary number system (video lessons, examples, solutions). www.onlinemathlearning.com. (n.d.). https://www.onlinemathlearning.com/binary-number-system.html
 * Decimal number system.
 Mathematical Mysteries.
 (2022, August 9). https://mathematicalmysteries.org/decimal-number-system/